 How Does the DTG Printing Process Start?

-Action: the final step is to let the DTG machine do its job and print the design.
+The final step is to let the DTG printer do its job and print the design.
 This usually takes more time as opposed to other techniques.

 Direct-to-garment printing is a versatile technique that works well with a wide range of garments.
 It is also suitable for both white and coloured fabrics and provides realistic details which make the overall quality of the printed design quite intriguing.
 This technique is widely preferred whenever someone wants to have a highly detailed design printed.
 However, as the ink is water-based, you can expect the design to fade a little bit after a couple of washes.
 If you’re looking for a printed design that is going to last, then screen printing technique might be your cup of tea.

 If you are looking to print only a couple of t-shirts (up to 20) then DTG t-shirt printing is your best solution.
 If you require larger batches we recommend screen printing technique, which is more time and money effective.